Asynchronous Approximation of a Single Component of the Solution to a Linear System: Introduction

-Our asynchronous method is closely related to work by Andersen {\it et al.} which focuses on computing PageRank, and provides an algorithm and analysis which rely on the conditions that $G$ is a nonnegative scaled stochastic matrix, $z$ is entry-wise positive and bounded strictly away from zero, and the solution $x$ is a probability vector (i.e., consisting of nonnegative entries that sum to 1) \cite{Andersen07}.
-In contrast, our algorithm focuses on general linear systems of equations.
-Moreover, while their analysis proves a linear decrease in the error, we prove that the second moment of our error contracts by a time dependent factor in each iteration, and thus our algorithm converges to the correct solution with a tighter convergence rate.
-Our algorithm differs from the algorithm presented in Andersen {\it et al.} by a different choice of termination conditions, and different rules for choosing a coordinate update order, utilizing probabilistic sampling.
-This not only requires very different analysis, but also allows for the algorithm to be implemented in an asynchronous ditributed manner without coordination between tasks.
+{\bf Relationships to our algorithm.} Our asynchronous algorithm is an iterative method and can be interpreted as using coordinate descent with randomized coordinate selection to solve for $(G^T)^{-1} e_i$, and then taking the inner product of the result with $z$ to obtain $x_i$.
+Our algorithm is different from the global algorithms as it specifically targets approximating a single component using local computations.
+It is also different from the Monte Carlo methods which tend to have high variance and thus slow convergence.
+It is most similar to the algorithms proposed by \cite{GleichKloster15, Andersen07}, however our algorithm has a different choice of termination conditions, and different rules for choosing a coordinate update order, utilizing probabilistic sampling.
+This not only requires very different analysis, but also allows for the algorithm to be implemented in an asynchronous distributed manner without coordination between tasks.

+The model assumptions and analysis are also different, as \cite{GleichKloster15, Andersen07} focus on stochastic matrices.
+The analysis of \cite{Andersen07} proves a linear decrease in the error, yet we prove that the second moment of our error contracts by a time dependent factor in each iteration, and thus our algorithm converges to the correct solution with a tighter convergence rate.
+We provide analysis of convergence considering the sparsity pattern of the matrix, and we show that any arbitrary coordinate selection rule converges as long as each coordinate is updated infinitely often.
+In contrast \cite{GleichKloster15, Andersen07} only guarantee convergence for specific coordinate update orders.

 The use of randomization in subsampling matrices as part of a subroutine in iterative methods has previously been used in the context of other global matrix algorithms, such as the randomized Kaczmarz method and stochastic iterative projection \cite{StrohmerVershynin09, SabelfeldLoschina10, Sabelfeld11, Sabelfeld09, WangBertsekas13}.
 The randomized Kaczmarz method is used in the context of solving overdetermined systems of equations, subsampling rows to reduce the dimension of the computation matrix in each iteration.
 Stochastic iterative methods involve sampling a sparse approximation of matrix $G$ to reduce the computation in each iteration while maintaining convergence.
-It may be of further interest to combine the method presented in this work with some of these approaches to obtain local algorithms for other settings.